Implement phasor model of three-phase static synchronous series compensator

 A capacitor connected on the DC side of the VSC acts as a DC voltage source.
 A small active power is drawn from the line to keep the capacitor charged and to provide transformer and VSC losses, so that the injected voltage Vs is practically 90 degrees out of phase with current I. In the control system block diagram Vd_conv and Vq_conv designate the components of converter voltage V_conv which are respectively in phase and in quadrature with current.
 Two VSC technologies can be used for the VSC:

 VSC using GTO-based square-wave inverters and special interconnection transformers.
 Typically four three-level inverters are used to build a 48-step voltage waveform.
 Special interconnection transformers are used to neutralize harmonics contained in the square waves generated by individual inverters.
 In this type of VSC, the fundamental component of voltage V_conv is proportional to the voltage Vdc.
-Therefore Vdc has to varied for controlling the injected voltage.
+Therefore Vdc has to vary for controlling the injected voltage.

 VSC using IGBT-based PWM inverters.
 This type of inverter uses Pulse-Width Modulation (PWM) technique to synthesize a sinusoidal waveform from a DC voltage with a typical chopping frequency of a few kilohertz.
 Harmonics are cancelled by connecting filters at the AC side of the VSC.
 This type of VSC uses a fixed DC voltage Vdc.
 Voltage V_conv is varied by changing the modulation index of the PWM modulator.